mhannan-dev/django_ecom/README.md

 ## Overview

-This is a Django application designed to [brief description of what your app does].
+This is a Django ecommerce application with inventory using tailwind, flowbite, django, sqlite3

 ## Requirements